Menopause without HRT

 Symptoms can include night sweats and hot flushes, insomnia, anxiety and depression.
 You might also experience fatigue, headaches, aches and pains, palpitations and genital and urinary problems.
 Oestrogen has a role to play in pretty much all our bodily systems so when it naturally starts to decline, we will feel different.

-Hormone Replacement Therapy
+Hormone replacement Therapy (HRT)

 It is estimated that up to 60% of women’s lives are sufficiently disrupted to warrant visiting the GP.
 The standard treatment is a prescription of HRT (hormone replacement therapy).
 For some, this brings immediate relief with no or little side-effects and the added benefit of preventing the development of osteoporosis.